 Everyone talks about team health.
 Engagement surveys exist.
 People managers know they’re supposed to care about motivation and performance.

-But here’s the question: Are you deliberately measuring and improving it?
-Or are you just assuming it’s fine?
+Are you deliberately measuring and improving it, or just assuming everything’s fine?

 When you lead multiple teams, it’s easy to think “the teams seem okay” and move on to other things.
 You check in occasionally.
 You hear some feedback.
 Nobody’s quit recently.
 Things must be fine.